Martiinii/ultrastar/README.md

 ## Additional info

-If you head over to `http://localhost:3000/connect` a QR code will be displayed.
-Show it to your friends to they can downloads songs from phones.
+~~If you head over to `http://localhost:3000/connect` a QR code will be displayed.
+Show it to your friends to they can downloads songs from phones~~ (currently broken by removing Next.js proxy)